Gianmaria Bruni: First wins in single-seaters

-Born in Rome, at age ten Bruni lied about his age to the director of La Pista d'Oro, a Go kart track in Italy, in order to begin an amateur Karting career (twelve was the minimum age to compete).
-His first experience with racing cars was in the Italian Formula Renault Campus in 1997; he won the Title in 1998.
-For the following season he moved on to the European Formula Renault Eurocup 2.0, taking another Title.
+Born in Rome, at age ten Bruni lied about his age to the director of La Pista d'Oro, a go kart track in Italy, in order to begin an amateur karting career (twelve was the minimum age to compete).
+His first experience with racing cars was in the Italian Formula Renault Campus in 1997; he won the championship in 1998.
+For the following season, he moved on to the European Formula Renault Eurocup 2.0, taking another title.
 Then he entered the British Formula 3, where he came fifth in 2000 and fourth in 2001.
 After he had raced in various similar European series like the Euro Formula 3000, finishing third in 2003, he caught the attention of Minardi.

 Formula 1

 Bruni started testing for Minardi in 2003.
-However the biggest struggle of his career was finding enough sponsorship to compete for them in Formula 1 in 2004.
+However, the biggest struggle of his career was finding enough sponsorship to compete for them in Formula 1 in 2004.

-In fact Bruni did join Minardi for the 2004 Formula 1 season, though he struggled in a car which was considerably less developed than the rest of the grid.
+In fact, Bruni did join Minardi for the 2004 Formula 1 season, though he struggled in a car which was considerably less developed than the rest of the grid.
 He was one of only two drivers to contest the majority of the season without scoring any points.

 GP2 Series

-In 2005 Bruni competed in the GP2 Series, the single-seater Championship which is part of the Formula 1 support package and which is intended to be its feeder series.
-He won Race 1 at Barcelona and took second at Monaco driving for Coloni.
-The Italian left the Team in September before the Monza weekend.
+In 2005, Bruni competed in the GP2 Series, the single-seater Championship which is part of the Formula 1 support package and which is intended to be its feeder series.
+He won the first race at Barcelona and took second at Monaco, driving for Coloni.
+The Italian left the team in September before the Monza weekend.
 Joining up with Durango, he started on pole position at Spa-Francorchamps and finished tenth in the Drivers' Classification.

-In 2006 Bruni competed again in the GP2 Series, this time with the new Trident Racing squad.
+In 2006, Bruni competed again in the GP2 Series, this time with the new Trident Racing squad.
 He scored two victories, the first at Imola and the second at Hockenheim.
-At the end of the season he was seventh in the Drivers' Classification.
+At the end of the season, he was seventh in the Drivers' Classification.